About a quarter of all wood-frame apartment buildings have been strengthened, although owners in the Eastside still lag behind.

 The data reveals that 29 percent of the “soft-story” residential developments on the Westside and in the San Fernando Valley have been retrofitted, and 26 percent in central L.A, which includes the Koreatown, Hollywood and Mid-City districts.

-East L.A. is behind in retrofitting, with 17 percent of identified retrofits
+Only East L.A. is behind in retrofitting, with 17 percent of identified retrofits completed.

 The overall numbers are a marked increase from January, when property owners in just 1,500 of the nearly 13,000 vulnerable buildings had completed retrofits.
 City officials began requiring the updates in 2015.
 Property owners have until 2040.